Management and Organization

 NEW MINOR IN MANAGEMENT AND LEADERSHIP

-The Management and Organization Department is offering the first Carroll School minor for students in the College of Arts and Sciences.
-The new minor in Management and Leadership is intended to enhance students’ knowledge of and develop their leadership skills by focusing on the behavioral side of management.
+The Management and Organization Department is offering the first Carroll School minor for students in the College of Arts and Sciences and Lynch School of Education.
+The new minor in Management and Leadership enhances student's knowledge of and develops thier leadership skills by focusing on the behavioral side of management.
 It is designed for students interested in pursuing management careers or students who expect to hold managerial roles in various types of organizations.